 Check out who will eventually pay for maintenance and repairs.
 Many a time, a truck leasing company will require you to chip in when it comes to repairs.
 Often, these costs are lumped together into your weekly payments.
 Ensure that you get the details with regard to how much money you would have to shell out before they cover the rest.
 If these minimums are extremely high, you may end up shelling out cash for almost all repairs.

 Certain leasing companies offer full service options.
 This eventually means that when you bring the truck to one of the several truck repair shops, the repairs and maintenance costs are successfully covered.

-Spend some time in knowing the history and track record of the leasing company.
+Spend some time knowing the history and track record of the leasing company.
 You may have to develop a long-term association with this company; hence, ensure that you feel comfortable working with such a company in the long run.
 In addition, check if there are any hidden or additional charges for terminating your lease.
-Also enquire if there is a buyout option for your truck lease.
+Also, enquire if there is a buyout option for your truck lease.

 Make it a point to peruse your truck leasing contract in an in-depth manner before eventually signing and committing.
 If you have any doubts or queries, make sure you ask.
 You would surely not want to incur additional expenses or clauses, just because you have failed to comprehend the terms and conditions of the lease.
 It is a smart option to avail the services of a lawyer for looking over the contract to ensure that there are no loopholes.

-Truck Insurance HQ are ready and able to help you with advice on leasing a truck and the insurance costs you will need to also cover to ensure you have the right Insurance Policies in place for your own protection.
+Truck Insurance HQ is ready and able to help you with advice on leasing a truck and the insurance costs you will need to also cover to ensure you have the right Insurance Policies in place for your own protection.
 Call us on 1300 815 344